Bichu Thirumala: Death

-Bichu Thirumala, whose career stalled after a massive accident at his home in 1994, was admitted to S. K. hospital in Thiruvananthapuram with breathing problems and had suffered a heart attack as well.
-He had been on ventilator support after his condition worsened, and died on 26 November 2021 at the age of 79.
-His dead body was cremated with full state honours at Santhikavadam crematorium on the same day.
-He was survived by his wife Prasanna (retired finance officer, KWA) and son Suman Bichu (music director).
+Following a serious accident at his home in 1994, Bichu Thirumala's songwriting career declined.
+He was admitted to S. K. Hospital in Thiruvananthapuram with breathing difficulties and suffered a heart attack.
+After being placed on ventilator support, he died on 26 November 2021 at the age of 79.
+He was cremated with full state honours at Santhikavadam Crematorium in Thiruvananthapuram and was survived by his wife and son.